Permanent Vacation (1980 film)

-Permanent Vacation is a 1980 film directed, written and produced by Jim Jarmusch.
-It was the director's first release, and was shot on 16 mm film shortly after he dropped out of film school.
+Permanent Vacation is a 1980 No Wave film directed, written and produced by Jim Jarmusch.
+It was the director's first release, shot on 16 mm film shortly after he left film school.
+Jarmusch came to New York City from Akron, Ohio to study at Columbia University and NYU's film school.

+Music by John Lurie, Earl Bostic and Jim Jarmusch.
+Sound by Kevin Dowd and Virgil Moorefield.
+Cinematography by Tom DiCillo.

 Premise

-The main character, an alienated troubled hipster (Chris Parker), wanders around a dingy New York atmosphere and is confronted by a number of intriguing characters as he ponders the questions of life and searches for a better place.
+In downtown Manhattan, a twenty-something troubled hipster named Allie (Chris Parker), whose Father is gone and whose Mother is institutionalized, is a big Charlie Parker fan.
+He aimlessly wanders around the dingy Downtown of New York City and is confronted by a number of intriguing characters as he ponders the questions of life and searches for a better place—always keeping just ahead of whatever it is that seems to be chasing him.